Aligorith/emulsion/README.md

 **Changes implemented so far in this fork**:
- * Added the ability to use a file browser to change which directory the images are loaded from
+ * Added the ability to use a file browser to change which directory the images are loaded from (Ctrl-O)

  * Change defaults so the window shows the full help image on initial startup (instead of cropping it)